 Note: If you plan on doing Qt application development you can also install at this point the Qt Visual Studio Add-in.
 After this you can make and build Qt applications without using the Qt Creator.
-Everything is nicely integrated into Visual Studio.
+Everything

-6. Now start the CMake (cmake-gui).
+7. Now start the CMake (cmake-gui).
 You may again enter it in the start menu search or get it from the All Programs→ CMake 2.8 → CMake (cmake-gui).
 First, select the directory for the source files of the OpenCV library (1).